carrizo93/carrizo93.github.io/content/credits/index.md

 showWordCount: false
 showReadingTime: false

-summary: "A page dedicated to those who's work I've used on this website."
+summary: "A page dedicated to those whose work I use on this website."
 showSummary: true
 showAuthor: false
 showTableOfContents: false